ericpaulsen/ericpaulsen/README.md

-# Hey, I'm Eric 👋
+# Hey, I'm Eric 😄

 Welcome to my GitHub profile!
-I'm a Solutions Engineer living in Austin, Texas 🌵 I'm just a small part of the Customer Success team [@cdr](https://github.com/cdr).
-I am passionate about learning new technologies and delivering solutions.
+I'm a Solutions Engineer living in Austin, Texas 🌵 I'm just a small part of the Customer Success team [@cdr](https://github.com/cdr) who is passionate about learning new technologies and delivering solutions.

 ## Here's what I'm learning 🧠